raptoria/christina-10212020/README.md

 // - that have been addressed
 // - that have _not_ been addressed

+added GPG key for github so each commit is signed & verified

 ## Improvements

 // What could be added to the app / API?